kristina-okasova/LLama3.1_Slovak_fine_tune/README.md

 The fine-tuning should be applicable on any open-source base Large Language Model that support 4-bit quantization and append of LoRA adapter (however, no model outside Llama 3 family was tested).

+## Tokenizers
+Moreover, multiple tokenizers trained on the datasets used for the fine-tuning were trained, namely BPE, SentencePiece, Unigram and Wordpiece.
+The configuration, vocabulary and special tokens for all these tokenizers are available in the directory `tokenizers`.

 ## Repository structure
 The repository contains the following directory structure.
 ```text